mosaicnetworks/evm-lite-js/example/README.md

 ## Outline

-We will be building a `smart contract` to handle all the business logic for a crowd funding platform.
+We will be building a `smart contract` to handle all the business logic for a simple crowdfunding platform.
 We will touch on all `Accounts` (from `evm-lite-core`) module functionality as well as deploying `smart contracts` and interacting with its methods.

 ## Pre-requisites